ArisBar/IFT-6266/README.md

 **Approach amd results**.
 I focussed on conditioning on the outside border, leaving the inclusion of captions for future work.
 I approached the problem using deep convolutional autoencoder architectures akin to Ref [1], with L2 and adversarial losses [2].
-I obtained my best results with a relatively simple fully convolutional architecture withskip connections, a weighted combination of a L2  loss and a Wasserstein GAN (WGAN) loss [3] and Adam optimizer.
+I obtained my best results with a relatively simple fully convolutional architecture with skip connections, batchnorm, Adam optimizer, and a weighted combination of a L2  loss and a Wasserstein GAN (WGAN) loss [3].

 #### Best Wgan: Training (left) and validation (right) images
 ![Best_training](/images/Wgan_new_F5_train185.png)        !![Best_val](/images/Wgan_new_F5_val195.png)